-Human Burials, Sacred Objects, and You!
+Human Burials, Sacred Objects, and You

-The intent of these State laws is to ensure that human remains and associated funerary objects are treated with respect and dignity.
+The intent of these state laws is to ensure that human remains and associated funerary objects are treated with respect and dignity.
 Sacred ceremonial objects and objects of national or cultural patrimony (objects of cultural heritage) are given equal consideration.
 First and foremost, dignity and respect mean protecting graves and objects of cultural heritage from disturbance.

-In consultation with the Director, descendants may decide to leave human remains and associated funerary objects or objects of cultural heritage in place or to rebury elsewhere if disturbance is unavoidable.
+In consultation with the director, descendants may decide to leave human remains and associated funerary objects or objects of cultural heritage in place or to rebury elsewhere if disturbance is unavoidable.
 Some circumstances may require materials, including human remains, to be removed and cared for in a museum.

-What This Means to You:
+What This Means to You

 In most cases, a landowner will not be certain if bones encountered are human or if they might be more than 50 years old.
 Individuals should make every effort to maintain the safety and security of the materials and then notify the local police immediately.
-If the human remains are older, and even if there is some question about whether they are human, the ASM should be notified and will assist law enforcement and the landowner in determining if the laws cited in this brochure apply to the situation.
+If the human remains are older, and even if there is some question about whether they are human, ASM should be notified and will assist law enforcement and the landowner in determining if the laws cited in this brochure apply to the situation.

-Intentional disturbance of human remains and associated funerary objects 50 years old or older, or of special objects, without first gaining written permission from the Director is a violation of state law.
+Intentional disturbance of human remains and associated funerary objects 50 years old or older, or of special objects, without first gaining written permission from the ASM director is a violation of state law.
 Accidental disturbance of graves and human remains or objects of cultural heritage is not a crime, but not reporting the accident is a violation of state law.

 *Object of National or Tribal Patrimony: an object with significant historical, traditional or cultural importance and which is central to the culture of an Indian Tribe or to Native Americans.
 Sacred object means: ...an object traditionally used in religious observances.

-Arizona State Museum
+Arizona State Museum / University of Arizona

 Tucson, AZ 85721-0026